Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 targets.
 The Foundation has made it clear that the principles of visibility and transparency are the supreme keys to ensure the aids would reach to the appropriate people by adding the overlay text on the displayed image.

+* _button_

+A button is added at the end of the activities section, upon clicking on this button  modal will pop up and user would be able to see some inspiring images about how founders have been raising the funds to charity

 **Section 3 – Vision and Mission**

 This third section of page 3-What We Do is to brief the users on the vision and mission of the Foundation.
 This allows users to get closer look towards the important of all the initiatives and